Emin Arslan

 Emin Arslan (13 July 1868 – 9 January 1943) was a Lebanese author, journalist, editor and consul.
 He was the Consul General of the Ottoman Empire in Bordeaux, Brussels, Paris and Buenos Aires.
 He authored books and articles in Arabic, Spanish and French.

 He initially supported the ideas of the Young Turks, who favoured a reform so as to restore the Ottoman constitution of 1876 and the parliament and grant rights to all the individuals and nations of the Empire.
 In 1914, while at office as Ottoman Consul General in Buenos Aires, he broke with the Young Turks government due to its alliance with the German Empire and its entrance in World War I, which Arslan harshly criticized.

 He denounced the extermination of Armenians from the review he founded and edited, La Nota, in August 1915.
 During his stay in Europe he had also condemned the Hamidian massacres from the French press.

 After the war Arslan initially supported a provisional Mandate for Syria and the Lebanon.
 As the Mandate prolonged he denounced it as a corrupt and despotic colonization and adhered to the idea of the independence of former Ottoman Syria as a single sovereign state.

 Early years and family

 Emin Arslan was born in Choueifat, Mount Lebanon Mutasarrifate, Ottoman Empire.
-He belonged to a distinguished Druze family whose members hold traditionally the title of Emirs until today.
+He belonged to a distinguished Druze family whose members hold traditionally the title of Druze Emirs until today.

 Emin was son of Zahiyya Shihāb and Mağīd Arslān, son of Milḥam, son of Ḥaidar, son of 'Abbās, son of Fakhreddīn.
 He had three brothers: Nouhad, Fouad, Sa'īd and Tawfīq (also transliterated as Toufic).
 The latter helped found Greater Lebanon in 1920 and fathered Mağīd Arslān II (1908–1983), a Lebanon's independence hero, member of the Lebanese Parliament and government minister.
-Current traditional chief of the Arslān family, Talal Arslan, is therefore a great niece of Emin Arslan.
+Current traditional chief of the Arslān family, Talal Arslan, is therefore a great nephew of Emin Arslan.

 Emin did not marry and had no children; he was succeeded by his nieces Rafīq Sa'īd Arslān, Malik Sa'īd Arslān, Zahiyya Tawfīq Arslān, Majīd Tawfīq Arslān (i.e. Mağīd Arslān II) and Nuhād Tawfīq Arslān.